General Space-Time Tradeoffs via Relational Queries

 \subsection{Problem Statement}

 Given an adorned query $\varphi^\eta$ and an input database $D$, our goal is to construct a data structure, such that we can answer any access request that conforms to the access pattern $\eta$ as fast as possible.
-In other words, an algorithm can be split into two phases: \begin{itemize} \item {\bf Preprocessing phase:} we computes a data structure using space {\em $S$}. \item {\bf Answering phase:} given an access request, we compute the answer using the data structure built in the preprocessing phase, within time $T$. \end{itemize}
+In other words, an algorithm can be split into two phases: \begin{itemize} \item {\bf Preprocessing phase:} we compute a data structure using space {\em $S$}.

+\item {\bf Answering phase:} given an access request, we compute the answer using the data structure built in the preprocessing phase, within time $T$. \end{itemize}